arjundatta23/SWRT/README.md

 # SWRT
 SWRT: Surface Wave Refelction and Transmission.
-This is a package of code for semi-analytic solutions of seismic surface wave propgation across sharp lateral discontinuities in 2-D media.
+This is a suie of codes for semi-analytic solutions of seismic surface wave propgation across sharp lateral discontinuities in 2-D media.
 It accompanies Datta (2018):

 Datta, A.: SWRT: A package for semi-analytical solutions of surface wave propagation, including mode conversion, across transversely aligned vertical discontinuities, Geosci.
 Instrum.
 Method.
 Data Syst., 7, 101-112, https://doi.org/10.5194/gi-7-101-2018, 2018.